 While the flavor will not be exactly like Frank’s, this hot sauce should still do the trick for making buffalo wings or for use in recipes that call for RedHot.

-Through the years, the Frank’s brand of hot sauces has expanded its reach into other culinary niches.
+While the original sauce is great on anything, there are some food categories that call for more specific flavors.
+As a result, the Frank’s brand of hot sauces has expanded its reach into other culinary niches.
 From the Latin inspired Chile ‘N Lime to Thai inspired Sweet Chili sauce, Frank’s has a wide variety of unique hot sauce options.
 Here’s a list of the current Frank’s hot sauce lineup.

 - Chile ‘N Lime